throughnothing/Sque/README.md

         args => [ 'Hello world!' ]
     });

+You can also send by just using:

+    $s->push({
+        class => 'My::Task',
+        args => [ 'Hello world!' ]
+    });

+In this case, the queue will be set automatically automatically to the job class name with colons replaced with hyphens, which in this case would be 'My-Task'.

 Background jobs can be any perl module that implement a perform() function.
 The [Sque::Job](http://search.cpan.org/perldoc?Sque::Job) object is passed as the only argument to this function: